sualsoft/Clienk/content/english/blog/clienk-superchat-messaging-platform-for-your-customer-support.md

   enable: true
 ---

-**Clienk is a revolutionary customer service platform that takes omnichannel support to the next level.**
+**Clienk is a revolutionary contact center platform that takes omnichannel support to the next level.**

-The platform's innovative superchat application is a game-changer for businesses seeking to provide top-notch customer service.
+The platform's innovative superchat application is a game-changer for businesses seeking to provide top-notch contact center.

 Gone are the days when businesses had to rely on outdated support channels like email and phone.
 Clienk's superchat application integrates with popular messaging platforms like Facebook Messenger, WhatsApp, live chat, and several e-commerce platforms like Lazada, Shopee and Magento, providing businesses with a unified view of customer interactions across all channels.
 This not only saves time, but it also ensures that customers receive consistent, high-quality support, no matter how they choose to reach out.